 Developer experience impacts adoption speed and long-term success.
 MintMCP balances comprehensive capabilities with intuitive interfaces.

-- SDK enabling developers to deploy their servers directly onto MintMCP’s managed infrastructure.
+- SDK enabling developers to deploy their servers onto MintMCP’s managed infrastructure.

-- Streamlined deployment workflow — spin up new services with minimal configuration, without managing runtime environments or infrastructure.
+- Streamlined deployment workflow to spin up new services with minimal configuration, without managing connector runtimes or Kubernetes infrastructure.

-- Authentication and access control handled centrally through the platform’s management interface.
+- Authentication and access control handled centrally through SSO, SCIM-driven RBAC, and the platform’s management interface.

 Documentation Quality: